Helen McLean: Biography

 Her second book describes her struggles against the expectations she had set for herself, or that had been set for a woman by her family or society.
 Her 1998 novel Of all the Summers describes the experiences of a woman, Rachel, during different periods of her life.
 Rachel is now in mid-life and is rediscovering herself.
 The lyrical novel recalls her earlier relationships and work.

 McLean's 2003 novel Significant Things was short-listed for the 2004 Commonwealth Writers Prize Best Book Award, Caribbean and Canada Region.

+McLean died in Etobicoke, Ontario on February 7, 2017.

 Paintings

 McLean's paintings have been exhibited widely in Canada.

 They are held in private and corporate collections that include the Bank of Canada in Ottawa.

 Her portrait of Margaret Laurence hangs in the Margaret Laurence Home in Neepawa, Manitoba.

 Publications

-McLean has published articles, essays and reviews in The Globe and Mail, the National Post, Brick, Quill & Quire, Books in Canada, the Literary Review of Canada, Room of One's Own and Ars Medica.
+McLean published articles, essays and reviews in The Globe and Mail, the National Post, Brick, Quill & Quire, Books in Canada, the Literary Review of Canada, Room of One's Own and Ars Medica.